-Audrey Dorélien is an Assistant Professor in the global policy and the social policy & policy analysis areas. at the Humphrey School of Public Affairs at the University of Minnesota (UMN).
+Audrey Dorélien is an Associate Professor in the global policy and the social policy & policy analysis areas at the Humphrey School of Public Affairs at the University of Minnesota (UMN).
 At UMN, she is also a faculty affiliate in the Applied Economics Department, the School of Public Health, and the Minnesota Population Center, where she currently serves as the Co-Director of the Population Training Program.

 Professor Dorélien's research agenda strives to elucidate how human population dynamics and behavior intersect with environmental conditions to affect health.
 Her work describes demographic and health patterns and attempts to identify causal factors responsible for these patterns.
 The first strand of her research focuses on the effects of early life exposures (i.e., disease/nutrition/climate) on health both in the United States and in Sub-Saharan Africa.
 Second, she analyzes how human behavior and population dynamics affect the spread and severity of infectious diseases.
 Third, Professor Dorélien has conducted research on spatial demography/ urbanization with a focus on health and climate change vulnerability.
 Her research has appeared in Population Development Review, Demography, Population Health Metrics, Biodemography and Social Biology, Demographic Research, and PLoS ONE.